 Five Specific Things You’ll Like About WPForms

-Ok, hopefully you have a good feel for the WPForms interface.
+Ok, hopefully, my WPForms review gave you a good feel for the WPForms interface.
 Now, I want to single out some of the specific features that I think you’ll like about WPForms in comparison to the many other form plugins.

 1. Best-In-Class Form Builder + Templates

-I mentioned this before, but WPForms has one of the best drag-and-drop form builders that I’ve used.
+I mentioned this earlier in this WPForms review, but WPForms has one of the best drag-and-drop form builders that I’ve used.
 The only other plugin that I’d put up with it is Ninja Forms.

 The drag-and-drop system, combined with the pre-built templates, make it so that anyone – even a total beginner – should be able to create forms in no time.